This post may contain affiliate links. Please read our disclosure policy.

 How to make gluten free English muffins

-They're ridiculously easy.
-Simply place all the ingredients in the order listed in the bowl of your stand mixer fitted with a paddle attachment (don't have a stand mixer? try a food processor!), and beat really well.
-You won't even need to allow the dough to have a traditional warm rise, as you'll let them rest in the refrigerator for at least 12 hours.
+Place all the ingredients in the order listed in the bowl of your stand mixer fitted with a paddle attachment or a food processor with the plastic blade, and beat really well.
+Place the dough in a sealed container and let it rest in the refrigerator for at least 12 hours to develop flavor and absorb moisture.

-Once the dough has rested and chilled, you'll need to shape your dough using a very light touch, sprinkling with tapioca starch/flour as you go.
+Once the dough has rested and chilled, shape using a very light touch, sprinkling lightly with tapioca starch/flour as you go.
 The dough is very sticky and wet, but the secret to shaping it is thinking of it like you're only smoothing the outer layer, leaving the inside wet and messy.

 If you'd rather not shape the dough, and you're okay with a more homespun shape, you'll need to use English muffin/crumpet rings to create that shape.
 One-inch rings cut from empty aluminum cans work just fine, if you don't have a set of actual made-for-English-muffins rings.